 This course emphasizes study of both non-labor and labor market outcomes, and analysis of government policies, regulations, race and gender equality, and international comparisons on racial-ethnic and gender.

-Prerequisite: ECON 200 and Completion of College Math Competency or ECON 214.
+Prerequisite: ECON 200 and Completion of College Math Milestone or ECON 214.

 Offered: Annually (even years).